I: Enter the tidyverse

 Understanding our data

 First things first, however, we need to check the code book to see what the numerical values for our two education expectation variables represent.
-To save time, I’ve copied them here:
+To save time, we’ve copied them here:

 x1stuedexpct